Earth Friendly Sustainable Packing List

 Welcome to the Sustainable Packing List.
 If you’re a frequent Pack Hacker visitor, you may have noticed we care about the sustainability practices and longevity of the brands and products we test.
 While traveling sustainably is a widely-debated topic and we recognize jetting off to another country on a plane that uses massive amounts of fuel and emits jaw-dropping levels of carbon into the atmosphere isn’t exactly the most earth-friendly thing to do…we believe making small choices can make a difference.
 (We do also recognize that many airlines are doing their part to offer various types of carbon offset options and we hope to see this improve with time.)

 We created this packing list to help you create less waste on the road and guide you towards a zero waste lifestyle filled with eco-friendly products and tips to reduce your impact—all of which can fit easily into one backpack.
+The bag, tech & productivity sections of our list are all unisex, while clothing & accessories, toiletries & personal care and miscellaneous are split into men’s or women’s focused items.

 We’ve done our research, cut through the marketing and greenwashing bullsh*t, and tested out some of the most sustainable products on the market to find what works best while fulfilling your travel needs.